 Case definition Sample positive for antibodies against C. burnetii.
 Diagnostic/analytical methods used Detection of antibodies to C. burnetii in milk or serum by ELISA.
-Results of the investigation In 2012, a total of 55 cattle (of these 4 regarding export control), 25 sheep, 19 swine (from a breeding company - export control), 60 alpacas (import control) and 10 llamas (import control) were tested for Q-fever.
+Results of the investigation In 2013, a total of 210 cattle (of these 50 regarding import and export control), 14 sheep, 69 alpacas (import control), 2 camels (import control) and 3 mouflons (import control) were tested for Q-fever.
 All samples were negative.
 Information on specific indicators of antimicrobial resistance Escherichia coli and Enterococcus spp., non-pathogenic National evaluation of the recent situation, the trends and sources of infection Data from the monitoring programme NORM-VET indicate a low to moderate prevalence of resistance in indicator E. coli and Enterococcus spp. from Norwegian food producing animals and food.
 Those resistances that are most commonly encountered are to antimicrobials that have been or still are typically used therapeutically.
 Fluoroquinolone resistance is rarely detected, which is a reflection of a very low use of such antimicrobials in food producing animals in Norway.
 Sampling strategy used in monitoring The sampling of animals for isolation of indicator bacteria to be included in resistance monitoring is a part of the Norwegian monitoring programme for antimicrobial resistance in feed, food and animals, NORM-VET.
 The sampling is spread throughout the year and each year one or several animal species are included.
 Type of specimen taken Faecal material or food samples.